char32/myDU-Linux-setup/README.md

 ```
 sudo usermod -aG docker $USER
 ```
-and restart the shell or just reboot if that is easier for you.
+log out and back in to the shell or reboot if that is easier for you.